 I loved taking a look around the replica Celtic village next to the mine too, which gives you an insight into what life was like here 2600 years ago.

-A tour of the Hallein Salt Mine costs £80/US$97.
+A tour of the Hallein Salt Mine costs £85/US$106.
 This is for a full-day tour (8 hours) and includes all guides, entrance fee into the salt mine and all transfers/transportation.
 For me, this is one of the best Salzburg day tours you can do.

 10. Zell am See-Kaprun, Austria

 There aren’t many places around the world that can boast the beauty of Zell am See – it just has a little bit of everything.